31 October 2016

 Miss Trieste

-She was baptized in the New Church of St. Anthony as Livia Caterina Petra Penso in 1912.
-When she was just 14, her compatriot Marcella Battellini won a competition organized by the Fox Film Corporation, looking for new faces to be launched in Hollywood cinema.
-The winners chosen from the approximately forty thousand and thirty thousand women participants were respectively Alberto Rabagliati, who would become a popular Italian singer, and Marcella Battellini.
+She was baptised in the New Church of St. Anthony as Livia Caterina Petra Penso in 1912.
+When she was just 14, her compatriot Marcella Battellini won a competition organised by the Fox Film Corporation, looking for new faces to be launched in Hollywood cinema.
+The winners chosen from the approximately forty thousand men and thirty thousand women participants were respectively Alberto Rabagliati, who would become a popular Italian singer, and Marcella Battellini.

-The news that a girl from Trieste could establish herself in film gave way to a whole series of competitions.
+The news that a girl from Trieste could establish herself in the film gave way to a whole series of competitions.
 The first was the Miss Trieste pageant in 1927, with thousands of participants, won by Argelia Lazardi, Ermy Metlica and Livia Penso.
-On the contest also a short film was made, Il trionfo di Venere/The Triumph of Venus, projected 20 to 23 May 1927 at the Cinema Corso in Trieste Corso.
+On the contest also a short film was made, Il trionfo di Venere/The Triumph of Venus, projected from 20 to 23 May 1927 at the Cinema Corso in Trieste.

 Livia then moved to Turin, where she tried to work for the company Anonima Stefano Pittaluga but failed and finally moved to Rome.
-There she debuted in 1930 as Lia Franca in the short film Arietta antica, and then she had one of the leads in the courtcase drama Corte d’Assise/Before the Jury (Guido Brignone, 1930), starring Marcella Albani, Franca and Elio Steiner.
+There she debuted in 1930 as Lia Franca in the short film Arietta antica.
+Then she had one of the leads in the court case drama Corte d’Assise/Before the Jury (Guido Brignone, 1930), starring Marcella Albani, Franca and Elio Steiner.

 After that, she performed in Resurrectio/Resurrection (Alessandro Blasetti, 1931), about an orchestra conductor (Daniele Crespi) who premeditates suicide because of his lover dumping him but then is held back by an innocent young girl (Franca), who inspires him and causes his resurrection.
 The film was Italy’s first feature sound film produced, but producers considered it better to release it after La canzone dell’amore, in 1931.
 The film was shot twice after the negative was burned and the film sequestered, but critics had no mercy and still condemned the film.
 Blasetti himself judged it his biggest flop.